manning-lp/jjroman-qa-using-vector-databases-lp/README.md

-# qa-using-langchain-and-vector-databases-lp-author
+# qa-using-vector-databases-lp-author
-Repository for liveProject: Q&amp;A Using LangChain and Vector Databases
+Repository for liveProject: Q&A Using Vector Database